Aix-Marseille University: Early history (1409–1800)

 The institution developed out of the original University of Provence, founded on 9 December 1409 as a studium generale by Louis II of Anjou, Count of Provence, and recognized by papal bull issued by the Pisan Antipope Alexander V. However, there is evidence that teaching in Aix existed in some form from the beginning of the 12th century, since there were a doctor of theology in 1100, a doctor of law in 1200 and a professor of law in 1320 on the books.
 The decision to establish the university was, in part, a response to the already-thriving University of Paris.
 As a result, in order to be sure of the viability of the new institution, Louis II compelled his Provençal students to study in Aix only.
 Thus, the letters patent for the university were granted, and the government of the university was created.
 The Archbishop of Aix-en-Provence, Thomas de Pupio, was appointed as the first chancellor of the university for the rest of his life.
 After his death in 1420, a new chancellor was elected by the rector, masters, and licentiates – an uncommon arrangement not repeated at any other French university.
 The rector was to be an "ordinary student", who had unrestricted civil and criminal jurisdiction in all cases where one party was a doctor or scholar of the university.
 Those displeased with the rector's decisions could appeal to a doctor legens.
 Eleven consiliarii provided assistance to the rector, being elected yearly by their predecessors.
 These individuals represented all faculties, but were elected from among the students.
 The constitution was of a student-university, and the instructors did not have great authority except in granting degrees.
 A resident doctor or student who married was required to pay charivari to the university, the amount varying with the degree or status of the man, and being increased if the bride was a widow.
 Refusal to submit to this statutable extortion was punished by the assemblage of students at the summons of the rector with frying-pans, bassoons, and horns at the house of the newly married couple.
 Continued recusancy was followed by the piling up of dirt in front of their door upon every Feast-day.
 These injunctions were justified on the ground that the money extorted was devoted to divine service.

-In 1486, Provence came under the dominion of the French rule, marking a significant shift in its political landscape.
-The university's continued existence was approved by Louis XII of France, and Aix-en-Provence remained a key provincial hub.
+In 1481, the County of Provence came under the dominion of the French rule, marking a significant shift in its political landscape.
+The university's continued existence was approved by Louis XII, and Aix-en-Provence remained a key provincial hub.
 It was, for instance, the seat of the Parlement of Aix-en-Provence from 1501 to 1789, no doubt aided by the presence of the law school.